awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 |   `DateGreaterThan`   |  Matching after a specific a date and time  |
 |   `DateGreaterThanEquals`   |  Matching at or after a specific date and time  |

-For example, the following statement contains a `Condition` element that uses the `DateGreaterThan` condition operator with the `aws:TokenIssueTime` key\.
+For example, the following statement contains a `Condition` element that uses the `DateGreaterThan` condition operator with the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-tokenissuetime](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-tokenissuetime) key\.
 This condition specifies that the temporary security credentials used to make the request were issued in 2020\.
 This policy can be updated programmatically every day to ensure that account members use fresh credentials\.

 ```
 {